TheMoon2000/SurveyLex-ios-Framework/README.md

 - `allowMenuCollapse`: A boolean indicating whether choices that are expanded can be folded up again.
 Default is `false`.
 - `visibilityDifferentiation`: Whether the current item on a page of a survey has higher opacity than other elements.
 Default is `true`. <br>
   <img src="Screenshots/autofocus.png" width="250">
-- `isSubmissionMode`: A boolean indicating whether the survey maintains an active connection with the server (i.e. a session is created on open, and responses are uploaded).
-The opposite of submission mode is **stealth mode**, where no data ever leaves the device throughout the survey-taking process.
-Default is `true`.
+- `mode`: A `Survey.Mode` property that is either `submission` or `stealth`.
+In submission mode, the survey maintains an active connection with the server (i.e. a session is created on open, and responses are uploaded).
+The other mode is **stealth mode**, where no data ever leaves the device throughout the survey-taking process, a bit analogous to incognito mode in a web browser.
+Default is `submission`.
 - `showLandingPage`: A boolean indicating whether a landing page is shown when a survey is launched.
 The landing page consists of the survey title, a built-in description, and shows a survey logo if the survey has one.
 Default is `true`.
 - `showNavigationMenu`: A boolean indicating whether a navigation menu is shown at the bottom of the survey for flipping pages. *Note that you can always use swipe gestures to flip pages*.
 Default is `true`.
 - `allowJumping`: Whether the user can see a 'Go to Page' button in the navigation menu that allows them to jump to any unlocked page.
 Default is `false`.